OpenNebula/terraform-provider-opennebula/website/docs/r/template.html.markdown

 * `nic` - (Optional) Can be specified multiple times to attach several NICs.
 See [Nic parameters](#nic-parameters) below for details.
 * `raw` - (Optional) Allow to pass hypervisor level tuning content.
 See [Raw parameters](#raw-parameters) below for details.
 * `vmgroup` - (Optional) See [VM group parameters](#vm-group-parameters) below for details.
 Changing this argument triggers a new resource.
+* `user_inputs` - (Optional) Ask the user instantiating the template to define the values described.
 * `sched_requirements` - (Optional) Scheduling requirements to deploy the resource following specific rule
 * `tags` - (Optional) Template tags (Key = Value).
 * `template` - (Deprecated) Text describing the OpenNebula template object, in Opennebula's XML string format.